Your New Life Starts Here

-Brother Cusack (I never learnt his first name, so if any of my fellow students know it, please respond below) was an earnest young fellow of, I'm guessing now, around 20 years of age.
+Brother Cusack (I subsequently learned that his first name was Stan) was an earnest young fellow of, I'm guessing now, around 20 years of age.
 He was in control of a class of some 60 or so nine year olds.
 He had us again in Grade 6.

 More on that later.
 This is just recounting one incident.

 Amazing though it may seem now, English class included learning clichés.